 - 1. Go to Compute > Instances.
 Click Create Instance. - 2.
 Enter the desired instance name. - 3.
 For Choose an operating system or image source, click Change Image Source, then Partner Images > FortiGate Next Gen Firewall (BYOL). - 4.
 Select the desired instance shape.
-If this instance will be part of an HA topology, select a shape with at least four OCPU. - 5.
+If this instance will be part of a high availability topology, select a shape with at least four OCPU. - 5.
 Select the desired VCN and subnet, then click Create.

 A newly created FortiGate-VM only has one VNIC.
-To configure a second VNIC, see Creating the second virtual network interface (VNIC) on page 22 and Configuring the second VNIC on the FortiGate-VM on page 24.
+To configure a second VNIC, see Creating the second VNIC on page 24 and Configuring the second VNIC on the FortiGate-VM on page 26.